SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Ohio State University College of Medicine discussed a wide range of topics including personal growth, ethical dilemmas, service orientation, and family dynamics.
-While there were no stand-out unique questions, the interview format seemed traditional with a focus on understanding the applicant's experiences, values, and motivations for pursuing medicine.
+Students said most interesting question asked at Ohio State University College of Medicine discussed a wide range of topics, including personal growth, ethical dilemmas, future career aspirations, and unique life experiences.
+While some responses mentioned specific questions like those related to serving others, decision-making processes, and ethical scenarios, there were no standout themes or patterns in the responses that would indicate a predominant focus on a particular type of question.

 What was the most difficult question?